Rabby Wallet Review 2026

 The codebase behind Rabby Wallet is open source, and that is a meaningful trust signal.
 Open source means independent security researchers can examine every line of code on GitHub.
 Bugs get found faster because thousands of developers can review the code rather than just an internal team.
 The practical benefit is transparency - you do not have to take the developer's word for it that your keys are handled safely.
 I always give extra points to wallets that open their code to public scrutiny.

 For day-to-day device security, Rabby Wallet offers PIN code protection.
 These layers prevent someone who picks up your unlocked phone or steals your device from immediately accessing your funds.
-During my testing, the authentication process added maybe one second to each interaction - barely noticeable but meaningful for protection.
-I recommend enabling every available security option, even if it adds slight friction.
+The authentication process adds roughly one second to each interaction - barely noticeable but meaningful for protection.
+Enabling every available security option is recommended, even if it adds slight friction.

 Independent security audits add another layer of confidence.
 Rabby Wallet has been reviewed by SlowMist (2022).
 These audits check for vulnerabilities, logic errors, and attack vectors that could lead to fund loss.
 No audit guarantees perfect security - new vulnerabilities emerge constantly - but having reputable firms examine the code is significantly better than no external review.